jewel/clearskies/protocol/core.md

 peers.
 The read-only PSK and read-only RSA key should be of the same size as the read-write keys.

-Two more 128-bit keys should also be generated.
+Another 128-bit PSK and 4096-bit RSA key should be generated.
 These are the read-only PSK and the read-only RSA key.

-A final 128-bit key should be generated.
-This is the untrusted key.
+A final 128-bit PSK should be generated.
+This is the untrusted PSK.

 Once generated, all keys are saved to disk.